National Cricket Stadium, Tangier

 The National Cricket Stadium was a cricket ground located in Tangiers, Morocco.
 It was the only stadium in Morocco that had been used for senior cricket.

-Stadium hosted its first International Tournament from 12 to 21 August 2002.
-Pakistan, South Africa and Sri Lanka competed in a 50-overs one day triangular series.
+The stadium hosted its first international tournament from 12 to 21 August 2002.
+Pakistan, South Africa and Sri Lanka competed in a 50-over one day triangular series.

-The ICC has granted international status to the Tangier Cricket Stadium in Morocco official approval that will allow it to become North Africa's first international cricket venue.
+The ICC granted international status to the stadium, providing official approval that allowed it to become North Africa's first international cricket venue.

 History

 The stadium was constructed by Dubai-based construction tycoon Abdul Rahman Bukhatir as part of his plan to globalise cricket and spread it throughout the Arab world.

-The ground was selected to hold the 2002 Morocco Cup, which was a tri-series One Day International competition involving Pakistan, South Africa and Sri Lanka.
+The ground was selected to hold the 2002 Morocco Cup, which was a One Day International tri-series competition involving Pakistan, South Africa and Sri Lanka.
 Seven One Day Internationals were played during the competition, with Sri Lanka eventually winning it.

-This was the first time One Day Internationals had been held by an Affiliate member nation of the International Cricket Council, though top-class cricket hasn't returned to the ground since.
+This was the first time One Day Internationals had been held by an affiliate member nation of the International Cricket Council, though top-class cricket hasn't returned to the ground since.

 In 2004, Morocco played two matches there against the touring Marylebone Cricket Club.